SkyeHoefling/Dnn.PersonaBar.Uno.Sample/README.md

+**This project is an experiment and is not currently recommended for building DNN Persona Bar Modules** The goal of the project is to give definititive advice if this can be used securely, but right now it is just an experiment.
+Use the code here at your own risk.

 # Uno Platform Dnn Persona Bar Module Sample
 This is a sample project for integrating Uno Platform's WASM (Web Assembly) target as Dnn (Formerly DotNetNuke) Persona Bar Module.